cwy20030/ActiGlobe/articles/Time-Shift.md

 up to one hour in difference when correcting for time stamps.

-To facilitate the documentation of the travel log, we also include a copy of the standard Internet Assigned Numbers Authority (IANA) time table in ActiGlobe.
-We can simply use `View(IANA)` to pull up the 2024 version of the time table.
+To facilitate the documentation of the travel log, we also include a copy of the standard Internet Assigned Numbers Authority (IANA) timetable in ActiGlobe.
+We can simply use `View(IANA)` to pull up the 2025b version of the timetable.

 ``` r
 data(IANA)